 This was beneficial because many of the pieces would be ready only days before the go-live date and the pages still had to be built as hivehome.com doesn’t use a CMS.

-The content hub is a work in progress.
+Want to see more?
 I recommend checking out the Hive Beginners Smart Guides.